w3c/wai-curricula/intro.md

 Explain the relationships between accessibility, usability, and inclusion, and how these are best addressed together using a user-centered design process.
 Explain that accessibility and disability is part of the broader umbrella of diversity and inclusion, which is increasingly recognized as a business factor by many organizations internationally.
 Emphasize the need for an inclusive mindset and for leadership in management.

+**Tip**: Underline that everybody in the team needs to be involved in accessibility, from managerial staff to technical people in charge of designing, developing or creating content.

 ##### Learning outcomes

 * Understanding the similarities and differences between accessibility, usability and inclusion.